Our rating(4.4/5)

 Square Stand (requires an iPad) and Register, both with a card reader built in or attached.

-Square Stand for iPad enables you to swivel the tablet screen to face the customer who can then enter their PIN.
-In addition, it has a card slot for chip cards and NFC (near-field communication) for contactless payments.
+For convenience, the Square Stand screen can swivel to face the customer for PIN entry.
+It also has a card slot for chip cards and NFC (near-field communication) for contactless payments.

 You could also get Square Register, a stylish and unique tablet touchscreen register with a smaller EFTPOS terminal attached.
 This does not have a cash drawer or receipt printer, but they can be linked to it.